 Notification requirement for rabies and Australian bat lyssavirus

-Australian bat lyssavirus (Group B disease) must be notified in writing within 5 days of diagnosis.
+Australian bat lyssavirus is a ‘routine’ notifiable condition and must be notified by medical practitioners and pathology services in writing within 5 days of diagnosis.

 These are Victorian statutory requirements.

 Rabies is subject to human quarantine controls under the Quarantine Act 1908 (Cwlth).
 Rabies is a quarantinable disease because of Australia’s freedom from this disease.
 It is also reportable to the World Health Organization.

 Infectious agents of rabies and Australian bat lyssavirus

 Rabies virus and Australian bat lyssavirus (ABL) are closely related members of the genus Lyssavirus.

 Rabies is an acute viral disease of the central nervous system (CNS).
 The first symptoms of rabies are flu-like, including fever, headache and fatigue.
 The disease then progresses to involve the respiratory, gastrointestinal and/or central nervous systems after 1–4 days.
 In the critical stage, signs of hyperactivity (furious rabies) or paralysis (dumb rabies) dominate.
 Furious rabies makes up two-thirds of presentations and is characterised by a sense of apprehension; parasthaesia (sensory changes) at the bite site; and aerophobia (fear of drafts of air) or hydrophobia (fear of water), causing spasms of the muscles of swallowing.
 In contrast, dumb rabies is characterised by normal alertness and consciousness.
 In both furious and dumb rabies, some paralysis eventually progresses to complete paralysis, followed by coma and death in all cases, usually due to breathing failure.
 Without intensive care, death occurs during the first 7 days of illness.
 Overall case fatality is close to 100 per cent once symptoms develop.